AICYJ/IRN/README.md

 ### (Very Important)Precautions for testing pretrain models

-Since the pretrain model was trained by using 8 gpus, these gpus are assigned differently for each parameter, so we need to test using 8 gpus to prevent errors.
+All pretrain models were trained using 8 GPUs and these are assigned differently for each parameter.
+Therefore, we recommand using 8 GPUs to prevent errors.
 GPU setting command is as below.
 ```
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7